zeldin/pyutmremote/README.md

 ## GUI

-To use the CLI, run
+To use the GUI, run

 ```
 python -m utmremote.gui